Jungeunyul/performance-schedule/data/readme.md

 # 📂 data/ (Project Assets Directory)

-This folder integrates and manages the core dataset, final presentation slides, and the speech script for the **'Korea Dance Performance Tracking Dashboard'** project.
+This folder integrates and manages the core dataset, final presentation materials, and the presentation speech script for the **'Korea Dance Performance Tracking Dashboard'** project.

 ---